Mobius1/xperience/README.md

 ```

 # FAQ
-### How do I do give XP to a player when they've done something?
+### How do I give XP to a player when they've done something?

 Example of giving a player 100 XP for shooting another player
 ```lua